-- Apply it to your callous and wrap it with a cloth or plastic.
+- Apply it to your callus and wrap it with a cloth or plastic.

 - In the morning, rinse it off with warm water.

 - Repeat this every day for a week.

 This fruit has many properties that make your skin health better.
-So, it’s not strange to think that it can get rid of callouses naturally.
+Among them is its power to remove calluses naturally.

 - You only need a tomato that you need to chop and crush to make a paste.